NotebookLM: The AI That Only Knows What You Tell It

 NotebookLM is ideal for authors who do serious research.
 If you’re writing historical fiction, narrative nonfiction, or any project that requires you to synthesize large amounts of source material, this tool was quite literally built for you.
 A nonfiction writer built it for himself, and it shows.

 It’s also excellent for authors who are nervous about AI hallucination.
 Because NotebookLM can only work with your sources, the risk of it confidently inventing something false is dramatically lower than with general-purpose chatbots.
 Every claim comes with a citation.
 You can verify.
-That trust changes how you use it.

 Similar Tools